 What to look for in a smart scale

 A weighing scale that weighs you is probably the top requirement, right?
-One thing to bear in mind is that, with all these measurements, the figures won’t be as accurate as a calibrated, clinical scale.
-Consequently, it’s better to focus on the overall body weight trend up or down over time, rather than the figures in isolation.
+One thing to bear in mind is that, with all these measurements, weight readings won’t be as accurate as a calibrated, clinical scale.
+Consequently, it’s better to focus on the overall full body weight trend up or down over time, rather than the figures in isolation.

-Most scales will either connect to your phone over Bluetooth, or to your home’s WiFi network, and you should work out your regular weighing routine ahead of time.
-A lot of lower-end, Bluetooth-only models will only record your weight when your phone is present and don’t keep local records.
-That means if you routinely leave your phone outside the bathroom, you could lose that day’s stats.
-WiFi-connected scales, on the other hand, post your stats to a server, letting you access them from any compatible device.
-But you need to be mindful that there’s a small risk to your privacy should that information be compromised.
+Most scales will either connect to your phone over Bluetooth, or to your home’s Wi-Fi network, and you should work out your regular weighing routine ahead of time.
+A lot of lower-end, Bluetooth-only scales will only record your weight when your phone is present and don’t keep local records.
+That means if you routinely leave your phone outside the bathroom at home, you could lose that day’s stats.
+Wi-Fi connectivity, on the other hand, allows a scale to post your stats to a server, letting you access them from any compatible device.
+But you need to be mindful that there’s a small risk to your privacy should that information from your Wi-Fi scale be compromised.

 Body fat percentage and muscle mass